 The Sony WF-1000XM3 are slightly better truly wireless headphones than the Jabra Elite 65t.
 They are a bit more comfortable, although getting a tight seal can be an issue for some.
 They also feel better built, although not as stable as the Elite 65t.
 They also have a decent ANC feature, but the passive isolation from the Elite 65t's fit blocks even more noise.

-The Sony WF-1000XM3 and the Jabra Elite Active 65t Truly Wireless are both decent mixed usage headphones and perform quite similarly.
+The Sony WF-1000XM3 Truly Wireless and the Jabra Elite Active 65t Truly Wireless are both decent mixed usage headphones and perform quite similarly.
 The Sonys are slightly more comfortable and come with more tips, but it’s hard to get an air-tight fit with them.
 Their app offers slightly more features and they have a longer battery life for a single charge.
-On the other hand, the Elite Active 65t have a better passive isolation performance than the ANC feature of the XM3 and they have volume controls and can be connected to 2 devices simultaneously.
+On the other hand, the Elite Active 65t have a better passive isolation performance than the ANC of the XM3, they have volume controls, and can be connected to 2 devices simultaneously.